5 mg tips on health care

 puncture

 a blister to take the pill out, do not start from the side of the blister that has the expiry date printed on back.
 You will, most likely, lose the legibility of the expiry date.
 Start from the other side of the blister.
 This will be specially useful for those medicines to which you may return after several months or more (such as antibiotics, anti-vomiting, anti-rash, anti-diarrhoea medicines, etc.).
+2. When your pharmacist cuts two or three pills from a blister for you, to conform to your doctor's prescription, insist on seeing the expiry date on that blister.
+He or his Assistant may be giving you expired medicines unintentionally, given that a pharmacist does not check the expiry date of the thousands of medicines in his shop everyday.

 3. When you are doing a finger-tip blood sugar test at home, make sure that your finger is clean and completely dry.
 Do not use sprit on the area to be pricked, but use spirit after the prick to prevent infection.
 The blood drop that oozes will interact with anything on the finger and this will affect the reading.
 Do not forget to check your blood sugar using your electronic device at home before going for your periodic lab tests, and then compare the readings and "calibrate" your electronic device to translate its readings to match your lab test readings (your electronic device may be giving you either a lower or a higher reading).